Global Neural Networks and The Data Scaling Effect in Financial Time Series Forecasting: Methodology

-The focus of this study is the data scaling effect, which examines how the performance of a model changes with the number of time series used for training.
-To investigate this, for each model type, we trained five global models with the same architecture, but each model is trained using a different amount of GARCH series ranging from $1e1$ to $1e5$.

-The data scaling effect is explored in two scenarios: \textbf{supervised forecasting} and \textbf{zero-shot forecasting}.
-In supervised forecasting, the model predicts time series that are part of its training set, while in zero-shot forecasting, the model predicts unseen time series that are not included in its training set.

-Out of the 110,000 simulated GARCH series, 100,000 series were allocated for training the five global models and assessing supervised forecasting, referred to as the training series.
-The remaining 10,000 series were reserved to evaluate the zero-shot forecasting capabilities, referred to as the unseen series.
-To evaluate performance of the zero-shot forecasting, the five global models are assessed on all 10,000 unseen series.
-For the supervised forecasting, the models are evaluated on the 10 training GARCH series included in the training set for all five models; i.e., the ten training series used to train the $1e1$ model.
+This section describes the study of the effect of data size on the performance of global models, i.e., how out-of-sample predictive performance changes as the number of pooled stock series varies.
+Specifically, we train multiple global NNs while holding all other model hyperparameters constant, varying only the number of stock series in the training set from 10 to 10,240, doubling the data size at each step, and comparing their predictive accuracy.

+We assess the models' predictive accuracy in two forecasting scenarios: \textit{supervised forecasting} and \textit{zero-shot forecasting}.
+In supervised forecasting, models predict the out-of-sample period for stock series whose in-sample period is included in the training process.
+In zero-shot forecasting, models predict the out-of-sample period for unseen stock series whose in-sample data are excluded from training.
+Of the 11,771 stock series in our dataset, 10,240 are allocated for training and evaluating supervised forecasting (referred to as \textit{training series}), while the remaining 1,531 are reserved for evaluating zero-shot forecasting (referred to as \textit{unseen series}).

+Zero-shot forecasting performance is evaluated on the 1,531 unseen series for all models.
+For supervised forecasting, evaluation is restricted to the 10 stock series in the smallest training set rather than all 10,240 training series.
+This is because, when studying the data scaling effect, the first global model is trained on only 10 stocks; evaluating this model across all 10,240 training series would essentially assess its zero-shot capability rather than its supervised performance, which is not the intended focus of this evaluation.

-Notably, when a time series is used for training, only the in-sample period (training and validation) of that time series is included in the training.
-And unless specified otherwise, all results presented in this paper are evaluated based on one-day ahead forecasts during the out-of-sample testing period.
+It is important to note that when a stock series is used for training, only its in-sample period is included.
+Unless otherwise stated, all results in this paper are based on one-day-ahead forecasts during the out-of-sample testing period.

-\begin{remark} A question may be raised of why not all training series were used to evaluate supervised forecasting.
-The rationale behind this choice is that the $1e1$ model was trained only on these 10 GARCH series.
-Evaluating it on all training series would essentially test its zero-shot capability rather than its supervised forecasting performance. \end{remark}

-We report two predictive performance metrics for this simulation study, averaged Negative log likelihood (NLL) and Mean Squared Error (MSE):
+As this study involves training a large number of NNs, we standardized the hyperparameters and training configurations to ensure fair comparisons.
+Details of the training configurations are provided in Appendix \ref{sec:training_configuration}.